 Position Location: Remote

 Job Type: Full-time (37.5 hour work week) with benefits, non-exempt.
-This is a grant-funded position and funding is available through September 2023; subsequent years of funding for this position are contingent on available grant funds.
+This is a grant-funded position and funding is available for one year; subsequent years of funding for this position are contingent on available grant funds.

 Salary and Benefits: $65,000, commensurate with experience, competitive benefits package